A Namekian in Halkeginia

-After throwing her guardian a disbelieving look, Louise just shook her head and sighed.
+After giving her guardian a questioning glance, Louise just shook her head and sighed.
 "Anyway, those are most of the noteworthy places within the capital," the pinkette finished with a brief smile, looking around once more before turning back to her giant of a familiar.
 "Anyway, what should we do next?"

 However, her question was abruptly cut short, the sounds of clattering wood, sloshing water and raised voices alerting them to a nearby commotion.
 Turning their attentions in the direction of the noise, the two companions were greeted by a rather unpleasant sight.